Eclipse-SDV-Hackathon-Chapter-Three/YTU-MINT/hpc_variant/symphony_standalone.md

 # Set Up a Standalone Symphony Agent

 When deploying a Symphony agent as a container or via [Ankaios](./README.md) , you may encounter issues accessing certain hardware or network devices due to container sandbox constraints.
-In these cases, you can modify the Ankaios `state.yaml` to make Symphony agent privileged and use host network:
+In these cases, you can modify the Ankaios manifest [state.yaml](./ankaios/state.yaml) to make Symphony agent privileged and use host network:

 ```yaml
 apiVersion: v0.1